Theranos CEO Elizabeth Holmes to go on trial next July

 SAN JOSE, Calif.
 (AP) - Elizabeth Holmes will go on trial next summer to face criminal fraud charges for allegedly defrauding investors, doctors and the public as the head of the once-heralded blood-testing startup Theranos.

-U.S. District Court Judge Edward Davila ruled Friday that the trial against Holmes and her former Chief Operating Officer Ramesh Balwani will start July 28, 2020.
+U.S. District Court Judge Edward Davila ruled Friday that the trial against Holmes and the company’s former Chief Operating Officer Ramesh Balwani will start July 28, 2020.

 Prosecutors allege that Holmes and Balwani deliberately misled investors, policymakers and the public about the accuracy of Theranos‘ blood-testing technologies.

 The two pleaded not guilty to wire fraud and conspiracy to commit wire fraud.
+If convicted, they could each face maximum penalties of 20 years in prison and a $2.75 million fine, plus possible restitution, the Department of Justice said.

-Holmes dropped out of Stanford University at 19 to found Theranos, pitching its technology as a cheaper way to run blood tests.
-The company was at one time worth more than $10 billion and Holmes the youngest self-made female billionaire.
+Holmes dropped out of Stanford University at 19 to found Theranos in 2003, pitching its technology as a cheaper way to run dozens of blood tests with just a prick of a finger and a few droplets of blood.

+A notoriously secretive company, Theranos shared very little about its blood-testing machine with the public or medical community.
+Holmes said she was inspired to start the company in response to her fear of needles.

+She carefully crafted her image as well, wearing almost entirely black turtleneck sweaters that earned her the moniker in Silicon Valley as “the next Steve Jobs.”

 Copyright © 2019 The Washington Times, LLC.